From the sun to biomass, renewable energy resources use clean, inexhaustible sources to power modern-day life.

 About our renewable portfolio

-The renewable energy capacity is updated on an annual basis at the end of SRP's fiscal year, which is May 1, 2017, through April 30, 2018.
+The renewable energy production is updated on an annual basis at the end of SRP's fiscal year, which is May 1, 2018, through April 30, 2019.

 *Currently, 55 MW of geothermal are being sold to another utility under short-term contracts and are not counted toward SRP's Sustainable Portfolio for the duration of the contracts.